Credits, Disclosures and Attributions

 The photo in the Filiki Eteria initiative is of a woodcut by Vasos Falireas and is found in the Athens War Museum.
 The photos is from Dimitris Kamaras and was found here under a Creative Commons, Attribution 2.0 Generic (CC BY 2.0) license.

 The photo in The Myth of the One depicts, I just discovered, Bradley Paige’s sculpture Expansion and was originally found here with no attribution.
 I’ve since then reached out to the artist to ask for her permission to continue using the photo.
+Though she thanked me for the message and didn’t offer any personal objections she proceeded to tell me the photographer was Viktor Lefar, which I have not been able to locate via Google Search.
+If you’re Mr. Lefar reading this and object to my using of your photo please let me know and I’ll take it down.

 Logos and Icons